Friday, April 28, 2017

 3. Cal Ripken of Aberdeen.
 It's interesting that Maryland has produced the most popular athletes in the histories of 3 metropolitan areas: New York, Detroit, and Baltimore itself.
 Like Kaline, Ripken is a member of the 3,000 Hit Club; unlike Kaline, he didn't get his 3,000th in Baltimore.
 (He got it in Minneapolis.)

 He won the World Series and the American League Most Valuable Player award in 1983, won another MVP in 1991, and is best known for his record of 2,632 consecutive games played.
-Number 8 retired.
+The Orioles retired his Number 8.
 He was named to the Baseball Hall of Fame, The Sporting News' 100 Greatest Baseball Players, and the Major League Baseball All-Century Team.
 Sports Illustrated named him their Sportsman of the Year for 1995.

 2. Michael Phelps of Towson, Baltimore County.
 The greatest swimmer of all time, he won 28 Olympic medals, 23 of them Gold, 13 of those in individual events.
+2003 Sullivan Award winner.
 Sports Illustrated Sportsman of the Year for 2008.

 The International Swimming Hall of Fame is in Fort Lauderdale, Florida.
 He has not yet been retired long enough to be eligible for it.
 But he'll get in.
 He's the Babe Ruth of swimming.

 Of course, the very fact that we refer to someone as "the Babe Ruth of (something)" shows you who's Number 1 on this list, and on so many others.